davidpots/davidpots.github.io/_posts/2013-06-24-jekyll-github-pages-compass.markdown

 And voila, the content of that branch will be on github pages after a few (as many as 10 minutes).

-## Having a Jekyll base url problem?
+## Having a Jekyll baseurl problem?

 When I follow the steps above, I get this far and have a problem: my hosted Github Pages sites loads, but no CSS is being loaded (as determined by viewing source or the infamous Times New Roman).
 Also, when I click on links -- I get a 404.
 So something is wrong.
 Lucky for you, I tracked the problem down (with the help of others who had this issue before me) and I'll tell you the quick and easy fix.